Basic Linux Commands for day to day life

 2. man: You can learn about options and arguments to be used in any command in Linux. man(man is short for manual) is used to give a description of any Linux command like this:

 $ man ls

-Here, man is being asked to bring up the manual page for ls.
-You can use the arrow keys to scroll up and down in the screen that appears and you can close it using the q key (for quit).
+Here, the man is being asked to bring up the manual page for ls.
+You can use the arrow keys to scroll up and down in the screen that appears, and you can close it using the q key (for quit).

-3. info: An alternative to obtain a comprehensive user documentation for a given program is to invoke info instead of man:
+3. info: An alternative to obtaining comprehensive user documentation for a given program is to invoke info instead of man:

 $ info ls

 This is particularly effective to learn how to use complex GNU programs.
 You can also browse the info documentation inside the editor Emacs, which greatly improves its readability.
 But you should be ready to take your first step into the larger world of Emacs.
 You may do so by invoking:

 That should display the Info main menu inside Emacs (if this does not work, try invoking emacs without arguments and then type Alt + x info, i.e. by pressing the Alt key, then pressing the x key, then releasing both keys, and finally typing info followed by the Return or Enter key).
 If you type then m ls, the interactive Info documentation for ls will be loaded inside Emacs.
 In the standalone mode, the q key will quit the documentation, as usual with man and info.

 4. apropos: If you don’t know what something is or how to use it, the first place to look is its manual and information pages.
 If you don’t know the name of what you want to do, the apropos command can help.
 Let’s say you want to rename files, but you don’t know what command does that.
 Try apropos with some word that is related to what you want, like this:

 $ apropos rename ... mv (1) - move (rename) files prename (1) - renames multiple files rename (2) - change the name or location of a file ...